guillermo-navas-palencia/cprior/doc/source/models_exponential.rst

 Exponential distribution
 ========================

-THe exponential distribution is the probability distribution that describes the waiting times between successive events following a Poisson distribution with constant average rate :math:`\lambda`.
+The exponential distribution is the probability distribution that describes the waiting times between successive events following a Poisson distribution with constant average rate :math:`\lambda`.
 The probability density function for :math:`x \ge 0` is given by